 - Tailor your listening and communication skills to engage others.
 Captivate people with your enthusiasm for movement.

-Feel free to incorporate the above behaviors in your career advancement strategy, show capacity and move others to excellence.
+Feel free to incorporate the above skills in your career advancement strategy, show capacity, and move others to excellence.
 People like to sense that you are motivated and eager to uplift their experiences.
 Be sure to enjoy and value the people who take stock in your success.

 Another way to be professionally effective is to lead or support a work project or community initiative.
 As you partner with others, you accumulate achievements that bespeak your track record.
 As a result, people often create opportunities for you in your absence.

 Your professional image is your gateway to a recognizable presence.
 In sum, be deliberate in your career, maintain momentum, earmark your value and continue as a steward of progress.